What All Nurses Need to Know About Pregnant and Postpartum Patients

 (Illustrations by Jason McAlexander. © Wild Iris Medical Education.)

-Aside from abruptions occurring as a result of trauma, the cause of placental abruption is largely unknown.
-However, there are several factors that place patients at risk for an abruption, including the strongest risk factors of previous abruption, cocaine or other drug abuse, and eclampsia (Ananth & Kinzler, 2022).
+Aside from abruptions occurring as a result of trauma, the causes of placental abruption are largely unknown.
+However, there are several factors that place patients at risk for an abruption, including the strongest risk factors of previous abruption, hypertension, cocaine use, cigarette smoking, and genetic factors (Ananth & Kinzler, 2025).

 SIGNS AND SYMPTOMS